 It’s not easy making great headlines and descriptions, which is why great copywriters are paid so much for ad text.
 However, you can learn, if you practice writing powerful headlines and great descriptions over time.

 Finally, you’ll often face limitations on how much space you have.
-For example, on Adwords, you’re limited to 25 characters for the headline:
+For example, on Google Ads, you’re limited to 25 characters for the headline:

 Always look up the character limit of the network that you’re using.

 Money is made or lost in targeting: Okay, I skipped a step.
 I know you’re thinking: “what happened to ad groups?”.